jjones203/PizzaPartyPresident/out/production/phase_01/README.md

 ### Inspecting
 * Meta (on mac command) click allows multiple region selection (as does click and drag).
-* key 1 displays the default map look
+* num-key 1 displays the default map look
-* key 2 displays the 'happiness' index of regions
+* num-key 2 displays the 'happiness' index of regions
-* key 3 displays the planting zone of each region.
+* num-key 3 displays the planting zone of each region.

 ### Time

-* key 8 sets the game time to normal
+* num-key 8 sets the game time to normal
-* key 9 speed the game to medium
+* num-key 9 speed the game to medium
-* key 0 set the game to super fast speed.
+* num-key 0 set the game to super fast speed.
 * space bar pauses the game.

 #### credits